How do you survive a divorce if you’re going through one today?

 7. You have to grieve before letting go.

-You’ll have to experience the feelings that come with heartbreak, learn to cope with them and then release the unhealthy emotions.
+You’ll have to experience the feelings that come with heartbreak, learn to cope with them and then release the unhealthy emotions to survive a divorce.

 Practice self-compassion and take care of yourself emotionally and physically while you’re grieving.
-Keep your support system close.
+Keep people in you your support system close to you.

 Build up your forgiveness muscle so that you can forgive your ex and heal your heart.